The Lion King (franchise): Video games

 Two video games based on the first film have been released.
-The first, titled The Lion King, was published in 1994 by Virgin and was released for the NES (only in Europe), SNES, Game Boy, Sega Master System, Sega Mega Drive/Genesis, Game Gear, PC, and Amiga.
+The first, titled The Lion King, was published in 1994 by Virgin and was released for the Nintendo Entertainment System (only in Europe), Super NES, Game Boy, Master System, Mega Drive/Genesis, Game Gear, MS-DOS, and Amiga.
 The second game, called The Lion King: Simba's Mighty Adventure, was published in 2000 by Activision and was released for the PlayStation and Game Boy Color.
-It was based on the first film and its storyline continued into the sequel.
+It was based on the first film and its storyline continued into The Lion King II: Simba's Pride.

-In 1996, Disney Interactive and 7th Level released Timon & Pumbaa's Jungle Games for the PC.
-It was later seen on the SNES.
-The Games include: one in which Pumbaa uses his gas to destroy fruits and bugs (and even a kitchen sink) that fall out of trees, a variation of pinball, a game where players use a peashooter to hit enemy creatures in the jungle, a game where Timon has to jump onto hippos in order to cross a river to deliver bugs to Pumbaa, and a variation of Puyo Puyo called Bug Drop.
+In 1995, Disney Interactive released Timon & Pumbaa's Jungle Games for Microsoft Windows, in 1996 for MacIntosh, and in 1997 for Super NES.

-An educational game called Disney's Adventures in Typing With Timon and Pumbaa was released by Disney Interactive in 1998 for PCs with Microsoft Windows and Mac OS.
-The game teaches children how to type through use of five games.
-It features the characters Rafiki, Timon and Pumbaa.
+In 1998, a party game titled The Lion King II: Simba's Pride, based on the direct-to-video film, was released for Microsoft Windows, developed by Disney Interactive Victoria.